stijn-dejongh/lovecraft_public_domain/raw_converts/hrh.md

 than history and mankind?
 Apes danced in Asia to those horrors, and the cancer lurks secure and spreading where furtiveness hides in rows of decaying brick.

-  Malone does not shudder without cause&mdash;for only the other day an officer overheard a swarthy squinting hag teaching a small child some whispered patois in the shadow of an areaway.
+  Malone does not shudder without cause--for only the other day an officer overheard a swarthy squinting hag teaching a small child some whispered patois in the shadow of an areaway.
 He listened, and thought it very strange when he heard her repeat over and over again,

-    &ldquo;O friend and companion of night, thou who rejoicest in the baying of dogs and spilt blood, who wanderest in the midst of shades among the tombs, who longest for blood and bringest terror to mortals, Gorgo, Mormo, thousand-faced moon, look favourably on our sacrifices!&rdquo;
+     "O friend and companion of night, thou who rejoicest in the baying of dogs and spilt blood, who wanderest in the midst of shades among the tombs, who longest for blood and bringest terror to mortals, Gorgo, Mormo, thousand-faced moon, look favourably on our sacrifices! "